MesterPalm/universal-turing-emulator/README.md

 ## Dependencies
 * a Python interpreter

+## To Do
+* Format printing for terminal
+* Expand syntax with new keywords

 ## Further reading
 Link to Turings paper wich, wich was the primary basis for research when creating the project [https://www.cs.virginia.edu/~robins/Turing_Paper_1936.pdf]